+From Eq. \eqref{eq:pt1b}, it can be deduced that the nuclear charge screening parameter due to one electron on the other electron can be determined exactly within the lowest-order approximation.
+The charge screening can be seen to depend on the nuclear charge and the angular momentum of the active electron.
+This work therefore modifies the existing theory of charge screening \cite{Clementi1963} by introducing symmetry dependence in it.

-by minimizing the function with respecting to the scaling parameter $r_i$.
-Factor $\eta_{l_i}$ in equations (\ref{eq:pt1}) and (\ref{eq:pt1b}) corresponds to a partition function which ensures the sharing of the electron-electron interaction energy between the two interacting electrons as a function the orbital angular momentum of the $i^{\mathrm{th}}$ electron.
-We have seen in our previous works \cite{Jobunga2017c, Jobunga2017d} that the equal sharing (${\eta_{l_i}=1/2}$) of the electron-electron interaction is quite successful in approximating the groundstate ionization potentials of helium, lithium, and beryllium because of their spherical symmetry.
+Factor $\eta_{l_i}$ in equations (\ref{eq:pt1}) and (\ref{eq:pt1b}) corresponds to a partition fraction which ensures the sharing of the electron-electron interaction energy between the two interacting electrons as a function the orbital angular momentum of the $i^{\mathrm{th}}$ electron.
+We have seen in our previous work \cite{Jobunga2017b, Jobunga2017c} that the equal sharing (${\eta_{l_i}=1/2}$) of the electron-electron interaction is reasonably successful in approximating, to the lowest-order, the groundstate ionization potential of helium atom because of its spherical symmetry.